jp1995/rl_playerinfo/README.md

 If you want to save this data into your own database, configure `db_connect.py` to your liking and uncomment the relevant lines in the `main` function of `main.py`.

+* The database push has a check to only do it for ranked game modes.
+This can be removed if you want to log casual games as well, but that can currently result in duplicate entries of players as one player leaves, a new player joins and all players are pushed into the database again.
+I could write more code to account for that, but I'm lazy and don't really care for casual logs.

 ## todo
 The backend of this is pretty ape brained.
-* Ideally data would be passed from plugin to script over tcp.
+* Ideally data would be passed from plugin to script over tcp, allowing the script to be run 24/7 on a RasPi or something
 * Firefox webdriver support.
 * Maybe another column for linked socials?
 * Perhaps a session MMR tracker too?